surmwill/recycler_unity/README.md

 public TEntryData Data { get; }
 ```

-The current data this entry is bound to.
+The data this entry is currently bound to.

 ### RectTransform
 ```